 Autonomous trucks would keep track of what they are carrying by periodically reading RFID tags.
 Customers would know exactly where their ordered material was located at all times.
 Such trucks could follow programmed low-traffic routes, run on weekends and holidays and operate through the night.
 Supply chains would operate more quickly and become more predictable.

 The New Distribution System

 Technologies such as RFID tags are already being rolled out and used wherever their application can save money.
 Other new technologies such as delivery drones have been tested and will be deployed within the next few years.
-Ordering products will be a different experience for many consumers.
+Order fulfillment will be a different experience for many consumers.

 Quick Delivery of a Small, Common Product

 Once an automated supply chain is in place, delivery of everyday products is likely to be quick and inexpensive.
 If a consumer orders a product such as a popular toy action figure, such products will probably be in local warehouses.
 A picking robot working in an automated warehouse that has such a figure in stock will have the order added to its list.
 Software will re-optimize the list so the robot makes as few trips as possible.
 The toy will probably be picked up and placed on a conveyor belt for automatic wrapping, boxing and addressing within the hour.